Support & Help

 Word Origin

-The term 'Gymnocalycium' originates from Greek, combining 'gymnos' (naked) and 'kalyx' (calyx), referring to the naked flower buds of these cacti.
+The term 'Gymnocalycium' originates from Greek, where 'gymnos' means 'naked' and 'calyx' refers to the 'bud' or 'sepals,' describing the plant's flower characteristics.

 Pronunciation Details